 There is an important distinction I want you to wrap your heads around, and it is this:

-I am going to turn 40 in March.
 I have a portfolio (all bought with nothing down) that has allowed me to do vastly better financially than any music student I went to college with.
 It has allowed me not to work a job and instead to focus on learning RE.
 It has bought a margin of financial safety for my family, which is better than many (I’d say most) of my friends, even those earning high incomes!

 I get richer when I sleep, and it’s a nice feeling to know that my car payment is being made by my tenants.
 I love seeing my balance sheet going up by thousands of dollars every month.
 Amortization is a wonderful thing indeed!